Learning Management System Review

 Test and provide feedback:

-Instructors and instructional technologist signed up to join the Stakeholders group, tested, and provided feedback on whether they believed that there is value in looking into other options for LMS.
-Opinions were solicited on which LMS platform stakeholders preferred and there was no clear winner.
+Instructors and instructional technologists signed up to join the Stakeholders group, tested, and provided feedback on whether they believed there is value in exploring other LMS options.
+Opinions were solicited on which LMS platform stakeholders preferred, and there was no clear winner.

 Resources